I do not have an archaeological background. Does this matter?

 As noted above, the award of the degree depends upon the standard of the dissertation, as well as the mark attained during the taught component.
 Work is assessed on a scale from 0-100, with marks above 50 counted as passing, and above 70 as passing with distinction.
 Students who fail the dissertation are only eligible for the award of the appropriate diploma.

 The dissertation is an individual research project which begins in late April, and for which you must submit a written project of c.
-20,000 words on September 1st.
+20,000 words in August.
 The project allows you to put into practice the skills and knowledge gained in the taught part of the course.
 You will begin to develop your ideas for dissertation topics after Christmas, and you have free choice to work in the subject area you find most interesting within the parameters of your degree course.
 You will submit a proposal for the dissertation at the end of the Spring term, and you will be assigned a supervisor according to topic, with whom you will consult over the summer term and summer vacation during the research and writing of your project.

 We encourage and support students who wish to publish the results of their dissertations, and many past Masters students have been successful in this area.